toplaa/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects and Algorithms

-This respository containes the implementation of various machine learning algorithms:
+This respository containes the implementation of various machine learning algorithms (Suoervised and Unsupervised Learning:
 This includes;
     - Simple linear Regression
     - Multiple Linear Regression